Selective norepinephrine reuptake inhibitor: Side effects

-Selective NRIs are generally well tolerated but the most common side effects reported are headache, dry mouth, abdominal pain, loss of appetite, nausea, vomiting and drowsiness.
+Selective NRIs are generally well tolerated but the most common side effects reported are headache, dry mouth, abdominal pain, loss of appetite, nausea, vomiting, and drowsiness.

 An increase in heart rate and blood pressure have been reported but are usually not clinically important.
-Sexual adverse effects are mostly related to male arousal difficulties and decreased libido in both men and women, but they are significantly less common than with serotonergic drugs.
+Sexual adverse effects are mostly related to erectile dysfunction and decreased libido, but they are significantly less common than with serotonergic drugs.
 Other side effects are urinary retention, constipation, sweating and insomnia.
 What can be considered serious side effects are thoughts of suicide, aggressiveness and hallucinations.

 Interactions

 If people are using sNRI drugs they should not take MAO inhibitors at the same time.
 That can increase the plasma concentration of NRIs in the body.

 Beware of taking atomoxetine in combination with: